 Our personal and self-assessment tax expert

 Need some help with your personal or self-assessment taxes?
-Alison Tideswell is our resident expert, who alongside our Tax team can guide you through the process, or complete the relevant submissions.
+Our tax team can guide you through the process, or complete the relevant submissions.
 We understand that many self-employed people are not financial experts and would rather focus on what they do best.
 Whatever your requirements, Burton Sweet can tailor our advice to your experience, accounting and self-assessment needs.

 It’s never too early to think about your tax return.
 The last thing you want is to be panicking just before the deadline.